treyhunner/treyhunner.github.com/source/_posts/2022-11-19-python-black-friday-and-cyber-monday-sales-2022.markdown

 ## Python learning subscriptions

 I use a subscription model for [Python Morsels][] because subscriptions (when done well) can encourage habitual learning, which is often more effective than binge-learning.

-Here are 3 subscriptions that also involve Python learning:
+But Python Morsels isn't the only subscription-based Python learning platform.

+Here sales on other learning subscriptions:

 - **[O'Reilly Media][oreilly]** subscriptions are $200 off with the coupon [CYBERWEEK22][oreilly]
-- **[Ted Petrou][dunder data]** is offering 40% off his Dunder Data subscriptions (normally $399), plus an extra 50% off for completing 3 certificates within 3 months
+- **[Dunder Data][]** subscriptions (by Ted Petrou) are 40% off (normally $399), plus an extra 50% off for completing 3 certificates within 3 months
 - **[DataCamp][]** has a 50% off sale on their annual subscriptions right now as well

-And here's a Python-related service that's on sale (a subscription product, not a learning service):
+Also here's a Python-related service that's on sale (a subscription product, not a learning service):

 - **Sourcery**: [Sourcery Pro][] is 33% off for the first 12 months with coupon `BLACKFRIDAY2022`